 Dr. Anna Woodcock

 Anna Woodcock is an Associate Research Professor in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
-Her research interests lie in the broad areas of diversity, prejudice, and stereotyping—specifically, understanding the contextual factors that create and reinforce social disparities such as the underrepresentation of women and minorities in the fields of science, technology, engineering, and mathematics (STEM).
+Her research interests lie in the broad areas of prejudice, and stereotyping—specifically, understanding the contextual factors that foster balance between stereotypically incompatible identities.

 Woodcock studied at Macquarie University in Australia and received her PhD in social psychology from Purdue University.
-She now conducts longitudinal research and evaluation of large-scale interventions for broadening participation in STEM, and in issues of diversity and inclusion more generally.
+She now conducts longitudinal research and evaluation of large-scale interventions for broadening participation in STEM.
 Her research has been funded by the National Institutes of Health, National Science Foundation, and the U.S. Department of Education, and she maintains active collaborations with the Endocrine Society and the American Society for Biochemistry and Molecular Biology (ASBMB).
 Through this work, she answers empirical questions about the short and longer-term impact of negative stereotypes on identity and identity balance.

 Woodcock attributes a share of the success of these large-scale longitudinal research programs to the tailored panel management (TPM) protocol she developed and has used for the past decade to maximize participant commitment and participation in research.
-She has mentored and trained more than 100 students on her research projects, and collaborates with investigators and their students across many institutions.
-She infuses her research into her teaching, with courses in social psychology, the psychology of prejudice, and statistics.
+She has mentored and trained more than 100 students on her research projects and collaborates with investigators and their students across many institutions.